How to make webinars that convert? Change leads into customers

 It’s natural that if you sit on the couch and listen to a person who’s talking for two hours straight with no breaks, you may catch yourself thinking about everything but the topic of the video.
-To avoid such distractions, interact with your audience and allow them to participate actively in your webinar.
+To avoid such distractions, interact with your audience and allow them to participate actively in your webinar that convert.
 Take periodical breaks and ask your attendees if everything is loud and clear.

 Decide beforehand whether you prefer to answer any potential questions after the presentation or during it, in order to keep a natural flow.
 If you prefer the second option, use special features to avoid chaos.
 For example, drawing on a presentation is a great solution for solving real-time doubts of participants, yet it doesn’t destroy the fluency.